dsavickij/unicorn-microservice-platform/README.md

 ### Addition of HTTP service

-* Nuget package `Unicorn.Core.Infrastructure.SDK.ServiceCommunication.Http` needs to be added to SDK project
+1. Add `Unicorn.Core.Infrastructure.Communication.Http.SDK` nuget package to SDK project
-* Assembly attribute `UnicornServiceHostName` with service host name must be added to any class in SDK project.
-Srvice host name is a key by which HTTP configuration will be retrieved from Service Discovery service by other microservices
+2. If it was not added before, add assembly attribute `UnicornServiceHostNameAttribute` with service host name to SDK project.
+Service host name is a key by which HTTP configuration will be retrieved from Service Discovery service by other microservices
-* HTTP service configuration with service host name needs to be registered in ServiceDiscovery service
+3. Register HTTP service configuration with service host name in ServiceDiscovery service
-* HTTP service interface needs to be created.
+4. Create HTTP service interface.
 Methods defined in it must be implemented in Web API controller to receive request from microservices
-	* HTTP service interface needs to be decorated with `UnicornHttpServiceMarker` attribute
+	* HTTP service interface needs to be decorated with `UnicornHttpServiceMarkerAttribute` attribute
 	* HTTP service interface methods need to be decorated with derivative of attribute `UnicornHttpAttribute` depending on what HTTP method needs to be used to call it.
 Every attribute need to provide URL path template.
-Respective ASP.NET HTTP method atrributes and path templates also need to be added to Web API controller.
+Respective ASP.NET HTTP method atrributes and path templates also need to be added in Web API controller.

 HTTP service interface with all above mentioned attributes should look similar to this: